Raising achievement in years 7–10 technology

 Generic rotational building blocks

-Once her staff had agreed on the structure of the new Technology programme, Toni used her skills in graphic design to publish quality documentation for the department staff, students, and parents.
+Once her staff had agreed on the structure of the new Technology programme, Toni used her skills in DVC to publish quality documentation for the department staff, students, and parents.

 The common format of documents makes them easy for staff to use.

-All year 7–9 students now follow a 3-year Technology programme, with three rotations each year.
-Year 10 students can opt to study a half-year Technology course in any of the five disciplines.
+All year 7–9 students now follow a 3-year technology learning programme, with three rotations each year.
+Year 10 students can opt to study a half-year technology course in any of the five disciplines.
 All teachers use the generic rotational plans.

 Implementing the new programme

-Toni says, “When we first implemented the new programme, we discovered that students did not understand why Technology was part of the curriculum, and they had little understanding of the ‘made world’.”
+Toni says, “When we first implemented the new programme, we discovered that students did not understand why technology was part of the school curriculum, and they had little understanding of the made world.”